gzmoz/exploratory-cancer-transcriptomics/README.md

 # Exploratory Cancer Transcriptomics Analysis

-This project explores gene expression differences between cancer subtypes using beginner-friendly bioinformatics and exploratory data analysis techniques in Python.
+This project explores gene expression differences between cancer subtypes using beginner bioinformatics and exploratory data analysis techniques in Python.

 The main focus of the analysis is the comparison between BRCA (Breast Invasive Carcinoma) and LUAD (Lung Adenocarcinoma) samples in order to investigate subtype-specific gene expression patterns.